gavinmcfarland/flex-gap-polyfill/README.md

 - No way to detect browsers which support flex-gap, so polyfill is always used.
 - Slight variation from spec for widths of flex items that use percentages (because of negative margin on container), usually in most cases this is desirable anyway.

+View the [demo page](https://limitlessloop.github.io/flex-gap-polyfill/) for various test cases of the polyfill in action.

 ## Example

 ```css